North Las Vegas, Nevada: History

-On January 29, 2022, nine people were killed and a tenth critically injured following a six-vehicle crash on an intersection in North Las Vegas.
+On January 29, 2022, nine people were killed and a tenth person was critically injured following a six-vehicle crash at the intersection of Cheyenne Avenue and Commerce Street in North Las Vegas.
 The crash occurred after a speeding Dodge Challenger ran a red light and struck the other five vehicles.
-It was the deadliest road accident in the area in recent history.
+The road accident—the deadliest in the area in recent history—was investigated by the National Transportation Safety Board.

 Geography

 Located within the Mojave Desert in the southwestern United States, North Las Vegas sits northeast of Las Vegas.
 According to the United States Census Bureau, North Las Vegas has a total area of 262.6 sqkm, of which 0.1 sqkm, or 0.04%, is water.
 In the Las Vegas Valley, there are several prominent mountain ranges nearby.

 Climate

 Due to its location within the Mojave Desert, North Las Vegas has a desert climate.
 Temperatures are generally mild in the winter and hot in the summer.
 Like most of the hot deserts of the United States, snowfall only occurs once every few years on average.
-In winter, temperatures rarely fall below freezing.
+In winter, temperatures are mild during the day but typically fall below freezing overnight.
 In the summer, monsoons can reach the area, bringing heavy rain and thunderstorms.